awesome-astra/docs/docs/pages/develop/languages/java.md

 <img src="../../../../img/tile-java.png" align="left" height="180px"/>

-Astra provides include **multiple services** (Database, Streaming), and, for each, there are **multiple Api and interfaces**.
-Frameworks and tools to connect to Astra are related to the Apis you choose.
+Astra provides **multiple services** such as; Database and Streaming, with **multiple Apis and interfaces**.
+There are different frameworks and tools to connect to Astra depending on the Api interface you choose.

-Pick the interface in the table to get relevant instructions.
-In most case you download a working sample.
-Those are standalone examples designed as simple as possible. please note that a _Software developement KIT (SDK)_ is also available for you to reduce boilerplate.
-More information [here](https://github.com/datastax/astra-sdk-java/wiki).
+Pick the interface in the table below to get relevant instructions.
+In most cases, you will download a working sample.
+Those are standalone examples designed to be as simple as possible.
+Please note that a _Software developement KIT (SDK)_ is also available for you to reduce the amount of boilerplate code needed to get started.
+More information is [here](https://github.com/datastax/astra-sdk-java/wiki).

 ### 2. Interfaces list